 Babbel is a language learning app.
 They have a number of professionally-made courses covering language basics including vocabulary, pronunciation and more.
 With courses in 14 languages and counting, Babbel helps you improve your language skills when it suits your lifestyle.

 When Luxembourg was founded, French was the most common language.
 Because of this, it is now mostly used in official and administrative matters.
 German was used in politics in order to make laws understandable to everyone.
 At primary school, German was the only language; French only appeared in secondary school.
 However, in 1843 a law reinforced bilingualism and introduced French in primary school, too.

-Some of the things in French include: names of streets and shops, travel tickets, hotel registries, and menus (some street and place names are also in Luxembourgish).
+Some of the things in French include names of streets and shops, travel tickets, hotel registries, and menus (some street and place names are also in Luxembourgish).
 Newspapers printed in Luxembourg are mostly in German.
-Some cultural articles, as well as many advertisements and social announcements are in French.
+Some cultural articles, as well as many ads and social announcements, are in French.